True or false?

 Includes insurance for buildings, equipment, or inventory that your business owns.

-The perils insured can include fire, theft, vandalism, water damage & earthquakes.
+The perils insured can include fire, theft, vandalism, water damage, earthquakes & more.

 The minimum cost for your business contents (products, equipment, stock, etc.) is usually around $75 per year.